vankessel/vankessel.github.io/blog/_posts/2018-10-23-visualizing-complex-functions.md

 {% include video.html url="/assets/videos/visualizing-complex-functions/z^2.webm" %}

 In the image, each hue is repeated twice and the density of the contours has doubled.
 The video is an interpolation between $$z$$ and $$f(z) = z^2$$.
 The points where the contours seem to converge I will refer to as poles.
+Poles are where the function goes to $$0$$ or $$\pm\infty$$.
 In this interpolation you can see a pole appear along the negative axis and merge into the original pole.

 ### Cube